sief/play-guard/README.md

 2.2 Failure rate limit
 -------

 This limits access to a specific action based on the failure rate.
-This is useful if you want to pretent brute force bot attacks on authentication requests, for example.
+This is useful if you want to prevent brute force bot attacks on authentication requests, for example.

 From the sample app: